deliverists/emailcollect/clients/README.md

  * Get eslint rules working!
  * Get packages updated and on 1 lock file (yarn pref)
  * make screens pretty :)
+ * update to react native that bundles react 16.2 and use fragments in place of some pointless views

  * build the basic scenarios - i.e.: